-Please contact our office for information about our Camper Scholarship Program if finances are a barrier in your child attending LIT.
-There are scholarship funds available specifically for the LIT program, and we don’t want anyone to miss out on the opportunity to participate.
+Please contact our office for information about our Camper Scholarship Program if finances are a barrier in your child attending LIT (Junior Staff).
+There are scholarship funds available specifically for the LIT (Junior Staff) program, and we don’t want anyone to miss out on the opportunity to participate.

 The 252 Crew program offers youth ages 14 to 15 a unique opportunity to be a camper and learn what it’s like to work at camp.
 This unique program is designed to combine fun and develop leadership abilities as teens participate in camp activities and spend three hours a day serving at camp from a ‘behind-the-scenes’ vantage point.